 Same- or next-day swap

-We haul the full container off and drop an empty in the same spot—no staging pad time lost.
+We haul a full container and drop an empty one on the same pad so the crew never loses a loading hour.

 Step 3